steffendsommer/TodaysReactiveMenu/README.md

 ## Versions
 I'll include any major/minor version bumps:

 - **1.2**: 👯 Let there be POP!
 A lot has been refactored, and a lot of protocols and protocol extensions has been added.
-Watch app will not work without the phone.
+Watch app should now work without the phone.
 - **1.1**: ⌚️ Apple Watch support using watchOS 2.
 - **1.0**: Initial version.
 Supports RAC 4 and Swift 2.